skylersinclair/dev-setup/README.md

 `curl -fLo ~/.vim/autoload/plug.vim --create-dirs \
     https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim`

+NOTE: DO NOT use the neovim curl if you don't use neovim!
+You will likely get a "PlugInstall is not a valid command" error if you've done this, go back to the [installation instructions](https://github.com/junegunn/vim-plug?tab=readme-ov-file#installation)) part of the README and grab the right install.

-after it's installed, open any document using vim and type `:PlugInstall`
+after it's installed, open any document using vim and type `:PlugInstall`.
+The plugins will auto install, and then if you reopen a file in vim you should be good to go.

 ## Tmux
 You can install tmux via `brew install tmux`.
 Then make a new session via `tmux new -s session_name`.
 Reattach later via `tmux a -t session_name`.

-## Windows Management (Slate or Rectangle)
+## Windows Management (Rectangle, previously Slate)
 I used to use Slate, but it's way too old and pretty much unsupported now.
 I now use [Rectangle](https://rectangleapp.com/), pretty much straight out of the box.
 No config file necessary.

 For those of you still using slate: